 SEO has always been a priority for me, but it wasn’t until this year that I started to put focus on Pinterest.
-I took a course, hired a trusty Pinterest Manager, and got to work doing all the must-dos – including adding multiple pin images to my blog posts, just like this one.
+I took a course and got to work doing all the must-dos – including adding multiple pin images to my blog posts, just like this one.

 I knew I wanted my blog posts and images to be properly optimized for SEO, but I quickly realized how big of a pain it was to also optimize my pin images correctly for Pinterest.
 I couldn’t do both easily and efficiently.
 Even batch uploading my content was taking me light years to complete.